-- a.
-BBH Luxembourg Personnel are aware of the existence of the defined levels of acceptable risk, are formally assessed on their ability to operate within the framework of this Risk Appetite Statement in their Year-End Employee Development and Performance (EDP), and understand the associated consequences (i.e., among other things, subject to local laws, may be disciplined, up to and including termination, for conduct that is in contravention of the Statement).
-Specifically, BBH Personnel are assessed on: Operating within the framework of BBH Luxembourg's Risk Appetite Statement, including (i) being aware of and complying with laws, regulations, BBH policies and ethical standards applicable to that person's business activities and job responsibilities, including policies and procedures maintained by Compliance, Human Resources, Office of the General Counsel (OGC), Systems and the Lines of Business (LOB); and (ii) ensuring all clients, products and services are subject to a robust risk assessment and appropriate approval processes. - b.
-Taking appropriate steps to ensure BBH Luxembourg policy violations and risk management issues are promptly identified, appropriately escalated to, and worked on with, management, Enterprise Risk Management (ERM) and/or Compliance, as applicable, so that matters are resolved in a timely fashion. - c.
+- 1. BBH Luxembourg Personnel are aware of the existence of the defined levels of acceptable risk, are formally assessed on their ability to operate within the framework of this Risk Appetite Statement in their Year-End Employee Development and Performance (EDP), and understand the associated consequences (i.e., among other things, subject to local laws, may be disciplined, up to and including termination, for conduct that is in contravention of the Statement).
+Specifically, BBH Personnel are assessed on: Operating within the framework of BBH Luxembourg's Risk Appetite Statement, including (i) being aware of and complying with laws, regulations, BBH policies and ethical standards applicable to that person's business activities and job responsibilities, including policies and procedures maintained by Compliance, Human Resources, Office of the General Counsel, Systems and the Lines of Business; and (ii) ensuring all clients, products and services are subject to a robust risk assessment and appropriate approval processes. - 2.
+Taking appropriate steps to ensure BBH Luxembourg policy violations and risk management issues are promptly identified, appropriately escalated to, and worked on with, management, Enterprise Risk Management and/or Compliance, as applicable, so that matters are resolved in a timely fashion. - 3.
 Completing mandatory BBH training and certifications (for self and staff, as applicable) within the mandated timeframes, as required by Compliance, Human Resources, Systems and LOBs, and/or obtaining and maintaining applicable registrations, licenses, and other relevant professional certifications.

 The Risk Appetite Statement leverages Line of Business and Firmwide oversight and governance structures and their policies and procedures in setting qualitative and quantitative limits and monitoring compliance therewith.
-This Risk Appetite Statement outlines BBH Luxembourg's risk appetite in each of the following risk categories to arrive at an overall low risk appetite: